 Gallo pinto is the Central American version of rice and beans.
 These two ingredients are featured in Hispanic cuisine throughout the world, but gallo pinto is a staple of Costa Rican and Nicaraguan cuisine.
 It's so beloved that it's the national dish of both countries!

 The word gallo pinto translates to "spotted rooster" and describes the speckled appearance of beans mixed with rice.
 Every region has its own take on the dish, but the classic combination includes white rice, beans, onions, peppers, and spices.
 In Costa Rica, it's usually served with a spiced brown sauce called salsa lizano.

-Tacos need no introduction!
-This traditional Mexican food is beloved all over the world and is one of America's favorite comfort foods.
-Authentic Mexican tacos were made with soft-shell corn tortillas and best eaten immediately.
+Tacos are beloved all over the world and are one of America's favorite comfort foods.
+Authentic Mexican tacos were made with pressed soft-shell corn tortillas and are best eaten immediately.
 The hard taco shell was invented in the 1940s to create a more portable version of the taco that kept longer.

 7. Stuffed Peppers

 Stuffed peppers are popular all around the world, including Hispanic countries such as Spain and Mexico.
 The dish usually consists of a hollowed-out or halved pepper stuffed with fillings like meat, rice, and vegetables.
 Once filled, the peppers are cooked and sometimes topped with cheese or sauces.